Not so resilient filesystem

 Production Is Preview, Preview Is Production

-So here we are again: end users, effectively beta-testing in production.
-Microsoft seems to have done it again: where “preview” behaves like production, and “production” feels like preview.
+So here we are again: end users, effectively beta-testing versions in production.
+Microsoft seems to have done it again: where “preview” has become production, and “production” is in preview.

 Honestly, I don’t know what’s going on anymore.
 What I do know is this: this was the last time I’ll be touching Azure Stack Local.